indr/webcg-framework/README.md

 `type`: A case-sensitive string representing the event type, AMCP command and/or invoked function to listen for.
 For example `play`, `stop`, `update`, `data`, `myfunc1`.

-`listener`: The JavaScript function that receives a notification (an object that implements the [CustomEvent](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) interface) when an event of the specified type occurs.
+`listener`: The JavaScript function that receives a notification when an event of the specified type occurs.

 #### removeEventListener(type, listener)